MicrosoftDocs/architecture-center/docs/example-scenario/prefixes/index.md

 #$spoke3peering = Get-AzVirtualNetworkPeering -ResourceGroupName "Spoke3RG" -VirtualNetworkName "Spoke3VNet" -Name "SpokeVNet3PeeringName"
 #Set-AzVirtualNetworkPeering -VirtualNetworkPeering $spoke3peering

+# REPEAT STARTING AT LINE THAT SAYS "COPY AND PASTE THE SUBSCRIPTION ID FOR THE SPOKE SUBSCRIPTION" FOR ANY ADDITIONAL SUBSCRIPTIONS YOU MAY HAVE

 #endregion

-# REPEAT STARTING AT LINE 49 FOR ANY ADDITIONAL SPOKE SUBSCRIPTIONS YOU MAY HAVE

 #region Set context back to Hub VNet Subscription
 Set-AzContext -Subscription $HubVNetSubsID